QMCPACK/qmcpack/docs/installation.rst

   behavior to higher statistical accuracy.

-- Converter tests: to check conversion of trial wavefunctions from codes such as QE and GAMESS to QMCPACK's formats.
+- Converter tests: to check conversion of trial wavefunctions from codes such as QE, PySCF, and GAMESS to QMCPACK's formats.
 These should always pass.

-- Workflow tests: in the case of QE, we test the entire cycle of DFT calculation, trial wavefunction conversion, and a subsequent VMC run.
+- Workflow tests: in the case of QE and PySCF, we test the entire cycle of DFT calculation, trial wavefunction conversion, and a subsequent VMC run.